-PARKING & PUBLIC TRANSPORTATION
+PARKING AND PUBLIC TRANSPORTATION

 Students are responsible for providing their own transportation to and from classes and clinical experiences.
 Nearby garages offer parking, patrolled by security officers, on a daily or semester fee basis.
-Students are encouraged to travel in carpools whenever possible and a commute board is posted in the Student Lounge for listing ride shares.
+Students are encouraged to travel in carpools whenever possible.